How to Book a Cheap Flight to New Zealand

 Cheapest place to book a flight

 Here’s where you need to do a bit of research.
-First, start with the flight comparison websites which will hone in one the cheapest flight for you.
+First, start with the flight comparison websites which will hone in on the cheapest flight for you.
 They will also tell you what airlines the cheapest flight is with.

 With that information, then go straight onto the airline’s website and book directly with the airline.
 They will either match the price or the flight comparison websites or be cheaper!
+It’s one of the reasons why it’s best to try booking directly before using booking sites.

 If that isn’t displayed on their website, then give them a call to see if they will match.
 It’s worth a shot!